sigsum/sigsum/doc/design.md

 there is an ongoing attack against a claimant's distributed infrastructure.
 Interested parties can look for that.

-_Monitoring_ -- as in inspecting the log for sigsums that interest you -- can be viewed as a separate 4th step.
+_Monitoring_ -- as in inspecting the log for signed statements that interest you -- can be viewed as a separate 4th step.
 A monitor implements the verifier role and is necessarily ecosystem specific.
 For example, it requires knowledge of public verification keys, what the opaque data is, and where the opaque data is located.

 ### 3.2 - Summary